5/12/2023

 Ted Goldthorpe

-Well, I'll let Jason address a little bit.
-But there are a lot of one time items in that expense.
-So those are not that increase in expenses is not a recurring number.
-And again, a lot of the accounting fees to transition to IFRS 17 are in that number, which is really a one time item.
-And so, again, we have to disclose things on an IFRS basis.
-But again, we should break out our investor supplement, one time items versus recurring expenses.
-I don't think you can take our expense though today to be the run rate.
+Well, I'll let Jason address it a little bit, but there are a lot of one-time items in that expense.
+So that increase in expenses is not a recurring number.
+And again, a lot of the accounting fees to transition to IFRS 17 are in that number, which is really a one-time item.
+And so again, we have to disclose things on an IFRS basis.
+But again, we should break out in our investor supplement one-time items versus recurring expenses.
+I don't think you can take our expense vote today to be the run rate.
 We have made some increased investments in our retail business.
-So we brought on some additional salespeople and stuff, which are the payback for them comes later.
-But by and large, a lot of the increase in expenses is really one
+So we brought on some additional salespeople and stuff, which the payback for them comes later.
+But by and large, a lot of the increase in expenses is really one-time in nature.

 speaker